I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 Growing up, what kind of conversations did you have about money?
 Did your parent(s)/guardian(s) educate you about finances?

 Save.
-We talked about how you get a dollar allowance and half of it goes into long term saving with 25% in short term and 25% in spend.
+We talked about how you get a dollar allowance and half of it goes into long-term saving with 25% in short term and 25% in spend.
 My family came from poor rural China, and has some generational trauma from Japan and World War II.
 You need enough money to be able to buy your way out.
 Investing came after I was 18.

 Save.
-We talked about how you get a dollar allowance and half of it goes into long term saving with 25% in short term and 25% in spend.
+We talked about how you get a dollar allowance and half of it goes into long-term saving with 25% in short term and 25% in spend.
 My family came from poor rural China, and has some generational trauma from Japan and World War II.
 You need enough money to be able to buy your way out.
 Investing came after I was 18.

 AdvertisementADVERTISEMENT